Marine Litter and Plastics Accounting

 Beach and ocean cleanup investment justification

-Governments and organisations allocating resources to beach cleanup programmes and marine debris removal operations require evidence of accumulated litter stocks and annual deposition rates to justify investment and evaluate effectiveness[12].
 Stock accounts by environmental compartment (beach, floating, benthic) provide baseline estimates of litter volumes requiring removal.
 Flow accounts by source category enable prioritisation of interventions targeting high-contribution pathways.
-Time-series accounts tracking stock changes before and after cleanup programmes provide the quantitative basis for return-on-investment assessment and adaptive management.
-This use case links marine litter accounts to environmental protection expenditure accounts addressed in TG-3.7 Governance Accounts, Section 3.4 on environmental expenditure.
+Time-series accounts tracking stock changes before and after cleanup programmes provide the quantitative basis for return-on-investment assessment.
+This use case links to environmental protection expenditure accounts addressed in TG-3.7 Governance Accounts.

 Upward connections to indicator frameworks

-The combined presentations approach described in TG-3.8 Combined Presentations provides practical methods for integrating marine litter account data with economic accounts and ecosystem condition accounts to derive these indicators efficiently.
+The combined presentations approach in TG-3.8 Combined Presentations provides methods for integrating marine litter account data with economic and ecosystem condition accounts.

 3.2 Marine Litter Framework: Categories, Sources, and Pathways